nicholasyager/overgrown-to-thriving/presentation.md

 </div>

 <!--
-We've come a long way!
-Our project now has fewer unused models, a more efficient structure, clearly-delineated responsibilities, and automated guardrails to keep new growth in check.
-We can now take a small break and enjoy our handy work.

-When we're ready, we can continue to deliberately cultivate our garden with confidence and clarity.
+So, we can now take a small break.
+Take a breath.
+Enjoy our handy work. and when we're ready, we can grow an even better future.
 --->

 ---